NHS Healthcare Microsoft Fabric Real-Time Data 2025 9 min read

 approx. 1.2 million

-Numlytics built NHS Microsoft Fabric real-time patient data infrastructure for an NHS Integrated Care Board in the Midlands - migrating all 22 Azure Data Factory pipelines (including 5 completely undocumented ones) to Microsoft Fabric, implementing near-real-time ingestion via Fabric Eventstream connected to the EPIC HL7 FHIR interface, and reducing patient data lag from 8 hours to under 20 minutes for clinical bed management operations.
+Numlytics built NHS Microsoft Fabric real-time patient data infrastructure for an NHS Integrated Care Board in the Midlands, migrating all 22 Azure Data Factory pipelines including 5 completely undocumented ones to Microsoft Fabric, implementing near-real-time ingestion via Fabric Eventstream connected to the EPIC HL7 FHIR interface, and reducing patient data lag from 8 hours to 20 minutes.
+160 clinical and operational staff are now on self-service analytics, and ad-hoc reporting requests dropped 62% within 8 weeks of launch.

 The Challenge: Clinical Teams Making Real-Time Decisions on Eight-Hour-Old Data

 The ICB had invested seriously in its data infrastructure over three years, building 22 Azure Data Factory pipelines ingesting patient pathway data from EPIC, the regional NHS Spine, an estates management platform, a workforce scheduling tool, and a locally developed SQL Server data warehouse.
-The setup had served the organisation reasonably well during a period of lower demand.
 As winter pressure activity intensified, the limitations became dangerous.

 Numlytics designed this NHS Microsoft Fabric real-time patient data programme as a five-phase engagement, beginning with a complete audit of all 22 pipelines before any architecture decisions, and ending with self-service analytics for 160 clinical and operational staff.

-• Pipeline Audit and Risk Assessment (Weeks 1–6)
+Pipeline Audit and Risk Assessment (Weeks 1 to 6)

 A complete audit of all 22 ADF pipelines, which took longer than estimated because of the five undocumented ones.
 Reverse-engineering required SQL Server query tracing, Azure Monitor log analysis, and interviews with engineers who had worked alongside the original contractor.
 By week six, Numlytics had a complete dependency map, a failure mode analysis for each pipeline, and a prioritised migration plan.
-The five undocumented pipelines were designated for full rebuild rather than migration, the only responsible approach when there is no documentation to validate against.
+The five undocumented pipelines were designated for full rebuild rather than migration.

-• Microsoft Fabric Lakehouse Architecture - OneLake Medallion (Weeks 7–13)
+Microsoft Fabric Lakehouse Architecture: OneLake Medallion (Weeks 7 to 13)

 Numlytics designed and built the target Microsoft Fabric Lakehouse on OneLake using a three-tier Medallion structure.
 The Bronze layer handles raw ingest from all six source systems.
 The Silver layer applies clinical data quality rules, handles SNOMED code mapping and ICD-10 classification, and produces conformed patient pathway records.
-The Gold layer contains reporting-ready aggregates: waiting time calculations, bed occupancy rates, referral-to-treatment pathways, and workforce utilisation metrics.
-A data quality validation step at the Silver boundary flags incomplete or anomalous records before they reach reporting.
+The Gold layer contains reporting-ready aggregates including waiting time calculations, bed occupancy rates, referral-to-treatment pathways, and workforce utilisation metrics.

-For the four highest-priority operational data streams, bed occupancy, A&E attendance, inpatient admissions, and discharge notifications - Numlytics implemented real-time ingestion using Fabric Eventstream connected to the EPIC HL7 FHIR interface.
+For the four highest-priority operational data streams including bed occupancy, A&E attendance, inpatient admissions, and discharge notifications, Numlytics implemented real-time ingestion using Fabric Eventstream connected to the EPIC HL7 FHIR interface.
 These streams now land in the Bronze Lakehouse layer within two minutes of the source event.
 Clinical staff see bed status changes, discharge completions, and new admissions in their dashboards within 20 minutes, compared to the previous 8-hour batch lag.
-Implementing EPIC HL7 FHIR integration required close collaboration with the ICB's clinical systems team over two additional weeks.

-• Self-Service Analytics and Clinical Training (Weeks 20–24)
+Self-Service Analytics and Clinical Training (Weeks 20 to 24)

 Numlytics designed a governed self-service analytics layer on the Gold Lakehouse tier.
 Certified semantic models with directorate-level row-level security allow clinical and operational teams to explore data within their own domain without data team support.
 Eight half-day training workshops were delivered across clinical, commissioning, finance, and workforce teams.
 Copilot was enabled for the ICB senior leadership group using endorsed semantic models as the sole authorised data source.